 The number of people who signed up was unlike most webinars; over 10,000 registrants.
 We were pleased to see so many people taking this important topic seriously, wanting to learn more and making an effort to change how they work every day.

 In addition to the high interest of this topic, the number of thoughtful and insightful questions during the webinar was also in the upper echelon.
 That’s why we think the people in the Relias community are the cream of the crop in the world of human services.
 We appreciate you all; the work you do, the sacrifices you make and for always trying to learn, grow and improve.
 The people you serve, their families and the communities they/we live in thank you.
 Even if they don’t always articulate it.

 What Does Becoming Trauma-Informed Mean for Non-Clinical Staff

-Below are the questions and the answers from Tuesday April 19, 2016 webinar; “What Does Becoming Trauma-Informed Mean for Non-Clinical Staff?”
+Below are the questions and the answers from the webinar; “What Does Becoming Trauma-Informed Mean for Non-Clinical Staff?”

 1) What can supervisors and managers do to support employees that may have experienced ACE and bring TIC into supervision while maintaining safety and boundaries for both?

 Answer: We think this question/issue is so important, we conducted a webinar solely on this topic last year and have included it in our course offerings through Relias Learning.
-The webinar/course is titled “Trauma-Informed Supervision: What they Didn’t Teach us in Graduate School” and can be found here.
+The webinar/course is titled “Trauma-Informed Supervision: What they Didn’t Teach us in Graduate School”.
 If you want or need continuing education credit for the course, you’ll need to take it on Relias Academy or in your Relias Learning organizational website (if you are a customer).